 Ultimately, my goal is for you to learn about the environment in a way that is both lasting and useful.
 Ten years from now, if you are crossing the Cascades into Central Washington on I-90, will you be able to turn to a friend and explain how and why the forest changes so starkly from the west to the east side of the mountains?
 If you are in business, will you be able to intelligently discuss the rise of investment markets for ecosystem services?
-If you are a teacher, will you be able to explain to your students exactly why it gets dark so early in the winter and stays light so late in the summer?
+If you are a teacher, will you be able to explain to your students the biophysical processes at work in global climate change, and the social and political challenges that have made it so difficult to address?
 My hope is that you will be able to do these things and much more.